zchee/neovim-wiki/Building-Neovim.md

 ### CMake errors

 `configure_file Problem configuring file`
 - This is probably a permissions issue, which can happen if you run `sudo make` and then later try an unprivileged `make`.
-To fix this, simply remove your `build/` directory and try again.
+To fix this, run `rm -rf build` and try again.

 ### Lua packages

-A few Lua packages are required for the build process.
-Normally these packages will be installed via [LuaRocks](http://luarocks.org/) (invoked by CMake automatically), but sometimes this will fail.
+The Lua packages required by the build process should be automatically installed by [LuaRocks](http://luarocks.org/) (invoked by CMake automatically), but sometimes this will fail.
 Generally, this means either:

 - The LuaRocks servers are down.
 - The program `unzip` isn't found.
 If this is the case, LuaRocks will report something like this: `Warning: Failed searching manifest: Failed loading manifest: Failed extracting manifest file`.